ZAN-Team/ZanDocs/docs/guide/configuring-security-settings-for-api-keys.md

 ## Setting a contract address allowlist
 You can configure a contract address allowlist to limit the accessible contract addresses to prevent the abuse of your API key.
+If your application only queries data from specific Ethereum smart contracts or addresses, add those addresses to the contract addresses allowlist.
+Any requests which query addresses that are not in the allowlist are rejected.
+The following RPC methods take an Ethereum address parameter and are compatible with type of allowlisting:
+- eth_call
+- eth_estimateGas
+- eth_getLogs
+- eth_getBalance
+- eth_getCode
+- eth_getStorageAt
+- eth_getTransactionCount

 In the **Allowlists** module, add contract addresses in **Contract Addresses** to configure the allowlist.
 - If no contract addresses are specified in the contract address allowlist, the allowlist is disabled by default and all contracts are accessible.
 - After you add contract addresses to the contract address allowlist, only contracts with the specified addresses can be called by the API.